oconpa/hugoHosting/content/lambda-backend/listgallery/_index.md

 **What's happened?**

 What we are doing here is pulling the content of the bucket with s3.list_objects_v2.
-After we pull we have to filter out all the json files as these won't be needed.
+After we pull, we have to filter out all the json files as these won't be needed.